-4.1 Contact support
+4.2 Contact support

-If you have any questions or suggestions, please contact us at support@easydatatransform.com.
+If you have any questions or suggestions, please contact us at support@easydatatransform.com .

-4.2 Report a bug
+4.3 Report a bug

-Please report any bugs you find to support@easydatatransform.com and we will attempt to fix them.
-Please include:
+Please report any bugs you find to support@easydatatransform.com Please include:

-- a description of the bug

-- your operating system (e.g. Windows 10)

-- the version of Easy Data Transform (from Help>About)

-- a step-by-step description of how we can reproduce the problem

-- a screen capture can often be helpful
+- your operating system (e.g. Windows 10) - the version of Easy Data Transform (from Help>About) - a step-by-step description of how we can reproduce the problem - your .transform file and input data files (where appropriate) - a screen capture or video can often be helpful